arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### Help Center

 Explore our Help Center, which offers a comprehensive collection of articles and guides for Opta™ devices.
-The Arduino Help Center is designed to provide in-depth technical assistance and help you make the most of your device.
+The Help Center is designed to provide in-depth technical assistance and help you make the most of your device.

 - [Opta™ help center page](https://support.arduino.cc/hc/en-us/categories/360001637274-Hardware-Support)

 ### Forum

 Join our community forum to connect with other Opta™ devices users, share your experiences, and ask questions.
-The forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to Opta™.
+The Forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to Opta™.

 - [Opta™ category in the Arduino Forum](https://forum.arduino.cc/c/hardware/opta/179)